 I cannot recall that having to stay without Mum for a week did cause us any hardship.
 So the young home-help must have coped quite adequately.
 The baby was probably given formula.
 When Baby Brother was nearly a year old he developed a skin condition called ‘Milch-Schorf’.
 He was not allowed to drink milk then.
 When he was a bit older, he could drink milk again.

-Mum’s third child, also a boy, was born during the war in 1941.
-We had a Polish maid at the time, who soon cared for the new baby as though he was her own..
+Mum’s third child, also a boy, was born during the war in Ocotober 1941.
+We had a Polish maid at the time, who soon cared for the new baby as though he was her own.
 She became his ‘Dada’.
 She was the main contact person for the first three years of his life.
 This second brother became a very happy and contented child, whereas the first brother was always highly sensitive and suffering from Asthma through most of his childhood.
-I think the first brother never had a close relationship with any of the various live in home-helps we used to have.
-I think he had a close relationship with me for the first few years of his life and later on with his brother.
+In lots of ways Mum was a tremendously caring mother.
+I remember her being always very concerned when Bodo had his Asthma attacks.
+He outgrew his Asthma eventually, but maybe he never had a close relationship with any of the various live in home-helps we used to have.
+I think he had a close relationship with me, his older sister, for the first few years of his life and later on with Peter Uwe, his younger brother.
 My father, when he was around, would pay a lot of attention to us children.
-But I suspect, this very sensitive brother did not get much womanly attention, Later on in life he failed to establish a long lasting relationship with a woman.
+But I suspect, Bodo, being very sensitive, noticed that he did not get as much attention as I did or later on Peter Uwe, t.he new baby in the family.
+Bodo failed to establish a long lasting relationship with a woman later on in life.

 TALKING TO WOMEN AND TALKING TO MEN